greg-raven/Department-21/_drafts/funnies.md

 HONORABLE MENTIONS

-12. You change the gels on your living room lights nightly…for effect.
+12. You change the gels on your living room lights nightly...for effect.

 11. Your clothing no longer resides in a dresser, but rather in a duffel bag.